liamtreacy/microservice_example_project/progress.md

 To dockerise the python program - done
 Someway to run test then build image - done
-Have that image run and see output on rabbit - half done...
+Have that image run and see output on rabbit - done